manifoldfinance/omnibus/docs/openmev/index.md

 ### How OpenMEV works

-The client publishes the serialized transaction signed (via eth_sign or eth_signTransaction) by the user to our backend using the Our backend repeatedly publishes the transaction, each block, to participating miners, this includes Eden Network and Flashbots.
+The client publishes the serialized transaction signed (via `eth_sign` or `eth_signTransaction`) by the user to our backend using the backend repeatedly publishes the transaction, each block, to participating miners, this includes Eden Network and Flash bots.
 Transaction status updates can be requested via JSON-RPC or automatically relayed to the client with the SDK.
 A user can cancel an unconfirmed transaction at any time for free, and reverted transactions cost no gas

-> We intend to release more features on top of Eden Network and Flashbots Protect in the future.

 ### Platform Documentation